massivezh/qmc/README.md

 qmc
 ===

-[qmc] is a naive implementation of the Quine-McCluskey algorithm (https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm).
-The algorithm is used to optimize two level multi-output boolean functions.
+`qmc` is a naive implementation of the [Quine-McCluskey algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm).
+It can be used optimize two level multi-output boolean functions.
 The algorithm implemented here is described in detail in the book "Reti Logiche" by C. Bolchini et al, published by Apogeo.

 Given the ONset (the set of minterms - input for which the output is 1) and the DCset (don't care set - inputs for which it is not relevant the output) of the function to be optimized, the algorithm will output the boolean form of the optimized function.